top of page

 Therapist/DBT Program Intake Coordinator

-She practices with an eclectic approach and has extensive training in using evidence-based treatments such as CBT and DBT as well as other treatment modalities.
-Gale is our DBT program intake coordinator and skills group leader.
-She infuses art, drama, narrative work and other creative expression into her treatment approach to engage her clients, enhance their commitment to reaching goals, and enrich feelings of self-worth and confidence.
-Gale completed Behavioral Tech’s Intensive DBT training in 2015 and and was trained in DBT by Shari Manning, Ph.D., one of Marsha Linehan’s original trainees.
-In addition, she has been trained in DBT Prolonged Exposure (DBT PE), an empirically-validated treatment for trauma.
-She also has specialized training and experience in working compassionately with LGBTQ youth and their families and is currently pursuing certification as a World Professional Association for Transgender Health (WPATH) recognized provider.
+Gale completed Behavioral Tech Institute’s Intensive DBT training in 2015 and was trained in DBT by Shari Manning, Ph.D., one of Marsha Linehan's original trainees.
+Additionally, she is well-versed in DBT Prolonged Exposure (DBT PE), an empirically-validated treatment for trauma.
+Gale has specialized training and experience working with LGBTQ youth and their families and is currently pursuing certification as a World Professional Association for Transgender Health (WPATH) recognized provider.

-Gale is particularly skilled at engaging hard to reach adolescents and young adults by fostering genuine connections and effecting lasting change with her clients.
-Gale is committed to providing compassionate, warm, and emotionally safe care and is often assisted in sessions by her hypoallergenic therapy dog, Tovie.
+Gale excels at fostering genuine connections with hard-to-reach adolescents and young adults, effecting lasting change in their lives.
+She is committed to providing compassionate, warm, and emotionally safe care and is often assisted in sessions by her hypoallergenic therapy dog, Tovie.

 Jennifer Merrill, Psy.
 D